Privacy Policy

 For more detailed information on what specific cookies we use, please read our Cookie Policy.

-You can block or disable cookies by activating the setting on your website browser that allows you to refuse the setting of all or some cookies or through the banner on Our Website and in the “Cookie Settings” page in the footer of Our Website.
+You can block or disable cookies by activating the setting on your website browser that allows you to refuse the setting of all or some cookies or through the banner on Our Website and in the “Cookie Settings” page available in the footer of Our Website.
 All browsers provide tools that allow you to control how you handle cookies: accept, reject or delete them.
 These settings are normally accessed via the ‘settings’, ‘preferences’ or ‘options’ menu of the browser you are using, but you could also look for a ‘help’ function or contact the browser provider.
 However, if you set your browser settings to block or disable all cookies (including essential cookies) you may not be able to access all or parts of the Tide Platform for which we require the use of cookies.

 Your rights